-NASA content used in a factual manner that does not imply endorsement may be used without needing explicit permission.
+NASA ESDIS content used in a factual manner that does not suggest or imply endorsement may be used without explicit permission.
 NASA should be acknowledged as the source of the material.

 NASA occasionally uses copyrighted material by permission on its website.
 NASA’s use does not convey any rights to others to use the same material.
 Those wishing to use copyrighted material must contact the copyright holder directly.

 NASA does not license the use of NASA materials or sign licensing agreements.
 The agency generally has no objection to the reproduction and use of these materials, subject to the following conditions:

 - NASA material may not be used to suggest or imply endorsement by NASA or by any NASA employee of a commercial product, service, or activity, or used in any manner that might mislead.
 Please see NASA Advertising Guidelines and Merchandising Guidelines for more information.

 - It is unlawful to falsely claim copyright or other rights in NASA material.